-NOTE 6-LITIGATION
+NOTE 5-LITIGATION

-The Company is named as a defendant in a lawsuit by a former employee.
-The suite alleges a breach of his separation agreement with the Company, claiming that the Company refused to allow him to exercise certain stock options between December 1999 and April 2000.
+The Company was named as a defendant in a lawsuit by a former employee.
+The suit alleged a breach of his separation agreement with the Company, claiming that the Company refused to allow him to exercise certain stock options between December 1999 and April 2000.
 The lawsuit seeks an award of damages and costs.
 On August 16, 2002, the parties reached an agreement in principle to settle the case for a payment of \$2,500 to the former employee by the Company and the complaint was dismissed without prejudice on August 19, 2002.
-The settlement amounts are included in the accrued expenses.
+The settlement agreement was executed and settlement amount of \$2,500 paid on October 10th, 2002.